 There are 5 main challenges to building a brilliant business.
 The entrepreneur who plans ahead for potential challenges ends up miles ahead of the game.

-“Be prepared” say good boy scouts.
+“Be prepared,” said the boy scouts.
 It’s a great motto, isn’t it?
 But are you prepared to take your business to its next level of success and impact?

 Growing a business is like planning a great trip.
 There’s your starting point and decide to go to a certain destination.
 There’s a gap to be traversed from where you are to where you want to be.

-Savvy travelers plan ahead so they are prepared.
+Savvy travellers plan ahead so they are prepared.
 They choose their route.
 They know the climate so they can bring the right kind of clothing.
 They get immunized to ward off disease.
-They learn some of the local language and make sure they have proper currency on hand.
+They learn some of the local languages and make sure they have the proper currency on hand.

 Being prepared goes a long way towards overcoming the challenges that can crop up during any journey from point A to point B. The brilliant entrepreneur who plans ahead for potential challenges is going to end up miles ahead of the game, and the competition.

 I believe there are 5 main challenges that come up when building a brilliant business.
 The good news is that if you learn about them now, you’ll be able to navigate around them instead of letting them take you off course altogether.

 Block #1 – Having a Challenging Relationship With Money